gaoxiaoliangz/slide.js/README.md

 Slider(selector, config)

 ### selector
-`selector` is the target DOM selector where you wanna put content in.
+`selector` is the target DOM selector where you wanna put content.

 ### config
 | option name | values | description |